McNamara DJ. The impact of egg limitations on coronary heart disease risk: Do the numbers add up? J Am Coll Nutr. 2000 Oct; 19 (5 Suppl): 540S-548S.

 - Looking at studies that examined cholesterol challenges <1,200mg per day, there is a linear relationship between change in cholesterol intake and change in plasma cholesterol with a slope of 0.022mg/dL per mg per day cholesterol (±0.13, 95% CI 1.9-2.5)

-- Dietary fat calorie and type of dietary fat consumed had no significant effects on the plasma cholesterol response to dietary cholesterol.
+- Dietary fat calories and type of dietary fat consumed had no significant effects on the plasma cholesterol response to dietary cholesterol.
 Also, the plasma cholesterol response does not differ between hyper- and hypo-cholesterolemic individuals.

 Effects on Plasma Lipoprotein Levels